AETHERWING eMOTORSPORTS // OPS

 08. Driver Development

-The Driver Development Program (DDP) is operated in strategic partnership with Nico Goated Motorsports.
-This program serves as the entry point for all new talent looking to join the GR Aetherwing Primary Roster.
+The Driver Development Program serves as the entry point for new talent looking to join the Aetherwing primary roster.

 8.2 What We Look For

-• Consistency: Finishing races is more valuable than one fast qualifying lap.
+• Consistency: Finishing races matters more than one fast lap.

-• Availability: Showing up to scheduled practices and events without being chased.
+• Availability: Showing up without being chased is valuable.

 8.3 Promotion Path